-- Print this article off and then highlight every question that is asked throughout the article.
+- Print this article and highlight every question that is in it.

 - Write a short paragraph with at least five to six sentences, answering each question you highlighted.

-- Print off the Mind Map and circle weak areas of your understanding and practice, areas where you need to change.
+- Print the mind map and circle weak areas of your understanding and practice, areas where you need to change.